Klipper3d/klipper/docs/Config_Reference.md

 #   as reference when converting a temperature.
 A heater section using
 #   this sensor may also specify adc_voltage and voltage_offset
 #   parameters to define the ADC voltage (see "Common temperature
-#   amplifiers" section above for details).
-At least two measurements
+#   amplifiers" section for details).
+At least two measurements must
-#   must be provided.
+#   be provided.
 #temperature1:
 #resistance1:
 #temperature2: